gluster/gcs/deploy/README.md

 This repository contains playbooks to deploy a GCS cluster on Kubernetes.
 It also contains a Vagrantfile to setup a local GCS cluster using vagrant-libvirt.

+> _NOTE: The deployment works for Kubernetes 1.11 for now.
+Kubernetes 1.12 introduces new changes for CSI drivers, which are yet to be implemented._

-> IMP: Clone this repository with submodules
+> _IMP: Clone this repository with submodules_

 ## Available playbooks